 Mark Dybul is a professor in the Department of Medicine at the Medical Center of Georgetown University and the Co-Director of the Center for Global Health Practice and Impact.
 Prior to this, he was the Executive Director of the Global Fund to Fight AIDS, Tuberculosis and Malaria.
 He was a founding architect and driving force in the formation of the President’s Emergency Plan for AIDS Relief, a special vehicle for addressing the AIDS emergency in countries where treatment was almost unavailable ten years ago.
 Then, he was appointed as the US Global AIDS Coordinator.
 Mark also served as chair and fellow with the Joep Lange Institute and was Co-Director of the Global Health Law Program at the O’Neill Institute for National and Global Health Law at Georgetown University.
 His research focuses on molecular biology, microbiology, virology, pharmacology, and infectious diseases.

-Dr. Farmer is a Founding Director and Chief Strategist of Partners in Health.
-In addition to this position, he is a professor at Kolokotrones University, Chair of the Department of Global Health and Social Medicine at Harvard Medical School, and Chief of the Division of Global Health Equity at Brigham and Women’s Hospital in Boston.
-He and his colleagues around the world have developed novel, community-based treatment strategies to pioneer the delivery of high quality healthcare in resource-poor settings.
-Dr. Farmer has written widely on health and human rights, the role of social inequities in the distribution and outcome of infectious disease, and global health.
+Dr. Farmer was a Founding Director and Chief Strategist of Partners in Health.
+He also served as a professor at Kolokotrones University, Chair of the Department of Global Health and Social Medicine at Harvard Medical School, and Chief of the Division of Global Health Equity at Brigham and Women’s Hospital in Boston.
+Dr. Farmer and his colleagues around the world developed novel, community-based treatment strategies to pioneer the delivery of high quality healthcare in resource-poor settings.
+He was a renowned thinker, speaker, and mentor on health and human rights, the role of social inequities in the distribution and outcome of infectious disease, and global health.

 Jessica Jackley is the Co-Founder and former CMO of Kiva and the Co-Founder of ProFounder.
 She is a professor at the University of Southern California Marshall School of Business, General Partner at Untapped Capital, Advisory Board Member at INVESTCORP, Advisor at New Story, Advisor at Alter Global, General Partner at SparkLabs Global Ventures, and Venture Advisor at Collaborative Fund.
 Previously, she was a Chief Impact Officer at Aspiration and served as Walt Disney Imagineering’s first Entrepreneur in Residence.